Trigary/quiz-presenter/README.md

 A web application for displaying your custom-made flashcards, single/multiple choice questions and helping you learn.

-The website is a single page application without any backend: the data (quizzes) are imported from URLs or files.
+**Try it out now**: [open an example quiz by opening this URL](https://trigary.github.io/quiz-presenter/?src=https%3A%2F%2Fraw.githubusercontent.com%2FTrigary%2Fquiz-presenter%2Fmaster%2Fexample-quiz.json) and see how the app works.

-Main features:
+## Features

 - LaTeX support
 - Markdown support
 - Image embedding
 - Syntax highlighting

-Try it out now: [open an example quiz by opening this URL](https://raw.githubusercontent.com/Trigary/quiz-presenter/master/example-quiz.json) and see how the app works.
+- Import quizzes from URLs or files

 After importing a quiz, users work their way through the questions one at a time, in a random order.
 Incorrectly answered questions are shuffled back together with the remaining questions until the user gets them right.